cemeyer/msp430-emu-uctf/README.md

 =======

 msp430-emu-uctf is released under the terms of the MIT license.
 See LICENSE.
 Basically, do what you will with it.
-If you want to throw credit, money, or praise my way, I would love it.
-I am also happy to get negative feedback.
-Let me know what you would like to see improved!

 Hacking
 =======